Joy Reidenberg: Academic

-Reidenberg works in New York City and is a professor at the Icahn School of Medicine at Mount Sinai's Center for Anatomy and Functional Morphology, where she teaches in the Structures Course (Gross Anatomy, Histology, Embryology, and Imaging).
-She was also the Course Director for General Anatomy at the New York College of Podiatric Medicine. from 2014-2020.
+Reidenberg is a professor at the Icahn School of Medicine at Mount Sinai's Center for Anatomy and Functional Morphology, where she teaches Human Anatomy (including gross anatomy, histology, embryology, and imaging).
+She was also the Course Director for General Anatomy at the New York College of Podiatric Medicine. from 2014 to 2020.

 Spade-toothed whale dissection

 On December 2, 2024, Joy Reidenberg participated in a week-long dissection of a 5-meter (16.4 ft) male spade-toothed whale in New Zealand.
-She was one of three US anatomists to join the dissection, led by Te Rūnanga o Ōtākou, partnering with Te Papa Atawhai, the Tuhura Otago Museum, and the University of Otago.
-The dissection was the first of its kind, as only 6 specimens of the species have been recorded as of 2024.
-She was fascinated by working with the Māori people, along with learning their beliefs and practices.
+She was one of three US anatomists to join the dissection which was the first of its kind, as only 6 specimens of the species have been recorded as of 2024.